New York State Education Building: Architecture

 The State Education Building is notable for its massive colonnade.
 Its NRHP application claimed that the colonnade is "one of the longest in the world."
 According to Emporis, "The 36 Corinthian columns facing Washington Avenue form the longest colonnade in the United States."
 The colonnade consists of "36 hollow marble columns with terra-cotta corinthian capitals and a very wide entablature."
 The colonnade is 590 feet long and was believed to be the largest in the world at the time of its construction.
+While at 590 feet, it may be the longest colonnade in the United States, the U.S. Treasury Department Building designed by architect Robert Mills features a length of 45 columns, but only measures 350 feet.

 The building has a T-shaped layout, with the colonnade forming the top bar of the T. Its Neoclassical design reflects the renewed interest in this style that followed the 1893 Columbian Exposition.
 Flanking the entrance are two sculptures of seated children; these sculptures serve as lampposts.
 Important interior features of the building include the 94 ft rotunda, with its glass-and steel-dome, and the 50 ft reading room, with its large arched windows.
 The rotunda also contains barrel-vaulted glass skylights and a mural depicting "man's quest for education."